 How to Fill Out Form 4868

 IRS Form 4868 includes only nine lines or boxes, and the form comes with instructions, so completing it is relatively simple.
-Your identifying information goes in boxes 1, 2, and 3: your name, address, Social Security number, and your spouse's Social Security number if you're married and filing a joint return.
+Your identifying information goes in boxes one, two, and three: your name, address, Social Security number, and your spouse's Social Security number if you're married and filing a joint return.

-Box 4 asks you to estimate how much you think you'll owe the IRS when you complete your tax return.
-Box 5 cites how much you've paid so far.
-Subtract box 5 from box 4, and enter the result in box 6.
-This is how much you still owe.
-Tell the IRS in box 7 how much of this you want to pay when submitting the form.
+Box four asks you to estimate how much you think you'll owe the IRS when you complete your tax return.
+Box five cites how much you've paid so far.
+Subtract the total of what is in box five from what is in box four, and enter the result in box six.
+That is how much you still owe.
+Tell the IRS in box seven how much you want to pay when submitting the form.

-Boxes 8 and 9 apply only if you're currently out of the country or if you'll be filing Form 1040-NR or Form 1040-NR-EZ.
+Boxes eight and nine apply only if you're currently out of the country or if you'll be filing Form 1040-NR.
 The IRS just wants you to confirm this information.

 Can Form 4868 Be E-Filed?

 You can use the IRS Free File website to e-file your application for an extension at no charge.
 Free File offers Fillable Forms, an online application that allows you to complete tax forms on the IRS website.

 You can also use the IRS Free File service to file your federal return when you're ready.
-The only catch is that you must qualify to use it, and the criteria can vary depending on the tax software provider you choose.
-Your 2020 income generally can't exceed $72,000, and some other criteria can apply as well.
+The only catch is that you must qualify to use it, and the criteria can vary, depending on the tax software provider you choose.
+As of May 2022, your income generally can't exceed $73,000, and some other criteria can apply as well.

 You should be able to use tax software to file for an extension as well.
 Most reputable tax software applications offer this feature, and they offer the option to do so on the first screen you see when you log in.
 You'll probably find a link on the website if you're using a web app.
 These programs will e-file Form 4868 for you.
 Filing for your extension with the software you already use to prepare your return keeps all of your tax data in one place.